vleue/bevy_workshop/bevy-workshop/src/terms/index.md

 # Terms

-We'll go through some terms used in Bevy.
-They'll be reused later in the workshop.
+In this section, we will explore key terms and concepts used in Bevy.
+We'll go in more depth into how they are used through the workshop.